Best estate cars 2024

 Best estate car for driving enjoyment

-Not only is the Mazda 6 another sleek and good looking estate car, it’s also a very enjoyable and engaging car to drive.
-The first thing you notice when you sit inside is how comfortable and adaptable the driving position is - you can fine tune this to your own tastes with reach and height adjustments on the steering wheel.
+Not only is the Mazda 6 another sleek and good-looking estate car, but it’s also a very enjoyable to drive.
+The first thing you notice when you sit inside is how comfortable and adaptable the driving position is.
 It gives you a sense of confidence from behind the wheel before you even set off.

-Then, once you do get underway the steering is direct and responsive, and the six-speed manual gearbox is smooth and very easy to handle.
-There's also a decent amount of power on offer from the various engines available with the 6 Tourer.
-The best options for most drivers are likely to be the 2.2-litre diesels with their mix of power and efficiency, although there is still something to be said for the more characterful and lively 2.0-litre petrol motors.
+Then, once you do get under way, the steering is direct and responsive, and there’s a decent amount of power on offer, whichever engine you choose.
+The best choices for most drivers are likely to be the 2.2-litre diesels with their balance of power and efficiency, although the more characterful and lively 2.0-litre petrol motors have their own appeal.

-Considering the 6 Tourer is a relatively large estate car with a good amount of boot space and plenty of passenger space in the rear seats, its more lightweight than many of its rivals, which makes it feel more agile around corners to the point where you can very quickly forget that you’re behind the wheel of a big estate.
+The Mazda 6 Tourer is also lighter than many of its rivals, which makes it feel more agile around corners to the point where you can very quickly forget that you’re behind the wheel of a big estate car.
 If you’re looking for a practical car with no sacrifice in driving fun, the Mazda 6 Tourer is about as good as it gets.